 Daughter Mary H. Woods (1853- ? ) was born in about 1853.
 She was a girl when her mother died.
 In 1870, at the age of 18, Mary lived with her father and step-mother in Liberty Township, Howard County, IN and worked as a seamstress.
 Evidence suggests she was deceased by 1883.

-Son Willard B. Woods (1854-1907) was born in Dec.
-1854.
+Son Willard B. Woods (1854-1907) was born on Jan.
+22, 1854.
 At the age of 15, in 1870, Willard attended school and also helped his father on their farm in Liberty Township, Howard County, IN.
 He appears to have been married twice.
 The identity of his first bride is not known.
 They were the parents of Harry D. Woods, Blanche Woods and Mabel Woods.
 Later, in about 1899, he was united in holy matrimony with Martha A. (?)
 (Sept.
 1864-1950).
 They bore a daughter of their own, Madge Woods.
 Circa 1900, when the federal census enumeration was made, the Woodses lived in Liberty, where he was proprietor of a saloon in Greentown, nine miles east of Kokomo.
 Willard's business was the subject of controversial protests by prohibitionists.
 He was successful in overcoming their objections and secured a retail license in Sept.
 1902.
 But the following year his opponents prevailed, and in September 1903 the saloon was closed, generating a mention in the Indianapolis News.
-Sadness blanketed the family when Willard died in 1907 at the untimely age of 52.
+For several years, Willard suffered from "tabes dorsalis," causing an inability to coordinate movement and bowels, often a result of an infection of syphilis in the spinal cord.
+He was admitted to the Central Hospital for the Insane in Indianapolis, where he died at the untimely age of 52 on Jan.
+11, 1907.
 Burial was in Greenlawn Cemetery in Greentown.
 Martha survived for another 43 years.
 She entered eternity on Christmas Eve 1950.

 Daughter Allie Woods ( ? - ? )